 Handle the kittens often at this age to encourage their social development.
 This helps them connect positive experiences with people, which will help to adopt them into new homes.
 Kittens of this age show interest in their surroundings and interact with their littermates, people, and toys.
 Now you can socialize them through:

 Food is a great tool to socialize kittens.
 When you feed the kittens wet food, stay in the room so they associate you with food and start to trust you.
 Over time, move the food plate closer to your body while you sit in the room, until the plate is in your lap and the kittens are comfortable crawling on you to get to it.

-Pet the kittens for the first time while they’re eating so they stay put, and build up to holding the kittens, rewarding them with some canned cat food.
-Don’t allow the kittens to play with your hand, or bite or scratch you—it will teach kittens that biting is okay.
+Pet the kittens while they’re eating so they stay put and build up to holding the kittens, rewarding them with some canned cat food.
+Don’t allow the kittens to play with your hand or bite or scratch you—it will teach kittens that biting is okay.

-Kittens at this age are extremely playful, so plan to spend time playing with them!
-Playing is an important part of kitten socialization because it helps them bond with each other and build confidence around people.
+Kittens at this age are extremely playful, so plan to spend lots of time playing with them!
+Playing is an important part of kitten socialization because it helps kittens bond with each other and build confidence around people.
 Play with kittens for at least two hours a day (all together or broken up).
 Take time to socialize each of the kittens in a litter individually.
-At this age kittens will love to play with toys, and you should encourage that!
+At this age kittens will love to play with toys and you should encourage that!